MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/current-work/current-work-1.md

 Okay, so courses is going to take a while, so I'd rather, just get to work on those code bounties.

+...

+I currently am struggling to find the time to work on these coding projects.

+I'm looking to get into the oilfield for the money and good time off.